 \subsection{Theoretical Justification}

 In this section, we provide theoretical results that suggest that there is a provable benefit to combining weak supervision and generative modeling.
-In particular, we provide two theoretical claims justifying why \textit{weak supervision should help generative modeling (and vice versa)}: (1) generative models help weak supervision via a generalization bound on downstream classification and (2) weak supervision improves a multiplicative approximation bound on the loss for a conditional GAN trained using noisy labels---namely the Robust Conditional GAN (RCGAN) \cite{rcgan2018}.
+In particular, we provide two theoretical claims justifying why \textit{weak supervision should help generative modeling (and vice versa)}: (1) generative models help weak supervision via a generalization bound on downstream classification and (2) weak supervision improves a multiplicative approximation bound on the loss for a conditional GAN using the unobserved true labels---namely, we extend the theoretical setup and noisy channel model of the Robust Conditional GAN (RCGAN) \cite{rcgan2018}.
 Formal statements and proofs of these claims can be found in Appendix~\ref{app:theory}.

 \paragraph{Claim (1)} Assume that we have $n_1$ unlabeled real examples where our label model fails to produce labels, i.e. all LFs abstain on these $n_1$ points.
-This is a typical issue in weak supervision.
+This is a typical issue in weak supervision, as sources often only vote on a small proportion of points.
 We then sample enough synthetic examples from our generative model such that we obtain $n_2$ synthetic examples for which our label model \textit{does} produce labels; this enables training of a downstream classifier on synthetic examples alone with the following generalization bound: